bjankord/brettjankord.com/content/blog/2013-02-09-thoughts-on-semantic-html-class-names-and-maintainability.md

 The reasoning behind W3C's recommendation is clear, using a class like bluetext is not future friendly.
 If down the road, you change that color, `.bluetext` has lost its meaning.

-On the flip side, frameworks like Twitter Bootstrap which use visual(presentational) class names are widely popular.
-Back-end developers that I've talked to that have used Twitter Bootstrap seem to really like it.
+On the flip side, frameworks like Twitter Bootstrap which use visual(presentational) class names are widely popular. backend developers that I've talked to that have used Twitter Bootstrap seem to really like it.
 They love the plugin-in-play ability with adding visual class names to elements.
 They don't have to get in and mess around with the CSS, they can just add and remove classes as needed.

 With individual role based classes, this flexibility is tricky.
 If we class the sections of the page individually, based on their role, with little thought to reusability, the CSS and the corresponding HTML classes offer little ease of maintenance and extensibility.
 If new sections are added, we need to add new role based classes along with additional CSS that corresponds to these new classes.